Hacker5preme/SCS-Framework/README.md

 ## The Tool:
 ![grafik](https://user-images.githubusercontent.com/54862244/152027516-9b3d79d8-6933-4222-99da-3fc8adb92268.png)

 - p: Path to scan: Self Descriptive
-- v: Verbosity level: Default set to 0, set to 1 if you want to show vulnerable statements, in which the variable is declared as a function paremeter
 - i: Interactive mode: Default set to 1, set to 0 if you don't want have detail expansion